shahnawaz7997/rtCamp-Facebook-Assignment/README.md

 # Features

 * **Responsive** - Site can response on all the devices.
-* **Organized Code** -  All 3rd party libraries are inside the lib folder.
-And unwanted files and temporary files are gitignored.
 * **Coding Standards** - The code is highly optimized and follows maximum coding Standards.
+* **Organized Code** -  All 3rd party libraries and codes are managed through "npm" and stored inside the "node_modules" folder.
+And it is also gitignored :wink:.
 * **Unit Test** - The code is also unit tested.

 # Thank you...